-Last Name First Full Middle Home Address City State Zip Mailing Address (if different from above) City State Zip Aliases: Home Telephone: () NOTE: Addresses, telephone number and social security number SSN: are confidential and will not be released to the public, pursuant to Date of Birth: Sex: М F § 24-72-204, C.R.S.
-(2004)
+ast Name First Fu ll Middle

+Home Address City State Zip

+Mailing Address (if different from above) City State Zip

+Aliases: Home Telephone: () NOTE: Addresses, t number and social see are confidential and v released to the public, § 24-72-204, C.R.S. curity number vill not be

+SSN:

-- □ I have successfully completed a P.O.S.T. approved reserve training program.
-1. (Attach copy of academy certificate of completion.) - □ I also successfully completed the P.O.S.T. approved training in the following skill areas.
-2. (Attach copies of skills training certificates.) - Arrest Control (required) - Firearms (required) - Driving (optional) - 3.
+- 1. I have successfully completed a P.O.S.T. approved basic training program.
+(Attach copy of academy certificate of completion.) - 2.
 I possess a high school diploma or its equivalent.
-(Attach copy of diploma or certificate.) - I possess current first aid and cardiopulmonary resuscitation certification.
-(Attach copy showing front and 4. back of each card.) - I have submitted my fingerprints on a P.O.S.T. fingerprint card for submission to the Colorado Bureau of 5.
-Investigation. - I have not been convicted of any felony or any misdemeanor as referenced in § 24-31-305, C.R.S.
-(2004).
-6. - I am not under investigation or pending investigation for any felony or any misdemeanor as referenced in 7. § 24-31-305, C.R.S.
-(2004).
+(Attach copy of diploma or certificate.) - 3.
+I possess current first aid and cardiopulmonary resuscitation certification.
+(Attach copy showing front and back of each card.) - 4.
+My fingerprints have been submitted on a P.O.S.T. fingerprint card for submission to the Colorado Bureau of Investigation. - 5.
+I have not been convicted of any felony or any misdemeanor as referenced in § 24-31-305(1.5), C.R.S.
+(2006). - 6.
+I am not under investigation or pending investigation for any felony or any misdemeanor as referenced in § 24-31-305(1.5), C.R.S.
+(2006).